google/or-tools/ortools/sat/docs/scheduling.md

             lit = model.new_bool_var(f"arc_{i}_to_{j}")
             arcs.append((i + 1, j + 1, lit))

-            # To perform the transitive reduction from precedences to successors,
-            # we need to tie the starts of the tasks with 'literal'.
+            # The circuit constraint is use to enforce the consistency between the
+            # precedences relations and the successor arcs.
+This is implemented by
+            # adding the constraint that force the implication task j is the next of
+            # task i implies that start(j) is greater or equal than the end(i).
+            #
-            # In a non pure problem, the following equality must be an inequality.
+            # In the majority of problems, the following equality must be an
+            # inequality.
+In that particular case, as there are no extra constraints,
+            # we can keep the equality between start(j) and end(i).
             model.add(starts[j] == starts[i] + durations[i]).only_enforce_if(lit)

             # We add the constraints to incrementally maintain the length and the